What do the examiners look for?

 The central question is the extent to which our behavior is determined by our biology (nature) and the genes we inherit from our parents versus the influence of environmental factors (nurture) such as home school and friends.

-Nature is the view that all our behavior is determined by our biology, our genes.
-This is not the same as the characteristics you are born with, because these may have been determined by your pre-natal environment.
+Nature is the view that all our behavior is determined by our biology and our genes.
+This is not the same as the characteristics you are born with because these may have been determined by your prenatal environment.

-Evolutionary explanations of human behavior exemplify the nature approach is psychology.
+Evolutionary explanations of human behavior exemplify the nature approach in psychology.
 The main assumption underlying this approach is that any particular behavior has evolved because of its survival value.

-E.g., Bowlby suggested that attachment behaviors are displayed because they ensure that survival of an infant and the perpetuation of the parents’ genes.
-This survival value is further increased because attachment has implications for later relationship formation which will ultimately promote successful reproduction.
+E.g., Bowlby suggested that attachment behaviors are displayed because they ensure the survival of an infant and the perpetuation of the parents’ genes.
+This survival value is further increased because attachment has implications for later relationship formation, which will ultimately promote successful reproduction.

 Physiological psychology is also based on the assumption that behavior can be explained in terms of genetically programmed systems.

-Problem of the transgenerational effect. behavior which appears to be determined by nature (and therefore is used to support this nativist view) may in fact be determined by nurture! e.g. if a woman has poor diet during her pregnancy, her unborn child will suffer.
+- The problem of the transgenerational effect.
+Behavior that appears to be determined by nature (and therefore is used to support this nativist view) may, in fact, be determined by nurture! e.g., if a woman has a poor diet during her pregnancy, her unborn child will suffer.

-This means that a child’s development may in fact be determined by their grandmother’s environment (transgenerational effect).
-This suggests that what may appear to be inherited and in born is in fact caused by the environment and nurture.
+- This means that a child’s development may, in fact, be determined by their grandmother’s environment (transgenerational effect).
+This suggests that what may appear to be inherited and inborn is, in fact, caused by the environment and nurture.

-The behaviorist approach is the clearest examples of the nurture position in psychology, which assumes that all behavior is learned through the environment.
-The best known example is the social learning explanation of aggression, using the Bobo doll.
+The behaviorist approach is the clearest example of the nurture position in psychology, which assumes that all behavior is learned through the environment.
+The best-known example is the social learning explanation of aggression using the Bobo doll.

 SLT proposes that much of what we learn is through observation and vicarious reinforcement.
 E.g., Bandura demonstrated this in his Bobo doll experiments.
-He found that children who watched an adult role model being rewarded for aggression towards an inflatable doll, tended to imitate that behavior when later on their own with a Bobo doll.
+He found that children who watched an adult role model being rewarded for aggression toward an inflatable doll tended to imitate that behavior when later on their own with a Bobo doll.

-Another assumption of the nurture approach is that there is the double bind hypothesis which explains schizophrenia.
+Another assumption of the nurture approach is that there is a double bind hypothesis that explains schizophrenia.
 They suggest that schizophrenia develops because children receive contradictory messages from their parents.

-Empirical evidence shows that behavior is learnt and can be modified through conditioning.
+- Empirical evidence shows that behavior is learned and can be modified through conditioning.